thinkdata-works/api-docs/source/includes/catalog.md

 stop there.
 All functions of the Namara Catalog are available through the API and a complete list of the supported functions are listed here.

+## Handling Pagination

+Every request that returns a list of results will have pagination parameters that should be provided. `1000` results is both the default and maximum per request.
+For limits exceeding `1000`, either an error will be returned or a forced `1000` result limit will be applied.
+This may vary depending on the service.
+In any case, it is recommend that all listing requests have a pagination strategy.

 ## Organizations

 The organization is the highest unit.
 A user can be a member of many organizations and an organization